Chrisss09/Travel-Tracker/README.md

 * Pandas
   * I have installed Pandas to my app so that I can display data on my Folium map.

+* Bootstrap
+  * To style and structure my website I have used Bootstrap so I could create grids and easily style and structure my work.

+* Bootstrap Carousel
+  * One of the things I planned to have on my site was to have an image slider so I used a Bootstrap one.
+After choosing my images from Google I found they were all different sizes, so I used a free site which was [pixlr.com](https://pixlr.com/editor/) after watching a Youtube video and I made them all the same size and they work effectively.

 ## **Testing**